Buddhalow/retro-media-player/README.md

 # retro-media-player

-**This project has been in limbo due to the recent changes to Spotify Web API that disables lot of the functionality this app was intended to do.
-While I evaluating using Apple Music API, I decided to create a new similar project in native C++, which now is made possible with a lesser effort thanks to Claude Code.
-I will provide more info about the new, non HTML5 native C++ UI based replacement of retro-media-player in Q2 2026.**
+**Update March 15th, 2026: Since November 2026, this project has been in limbo due to the recent changes to Spotify Web API which disables lot of the functionality this app was intended to do.
+While I evaluating using other APIs such YouTube or Apple Music API, I am decided to create a new similar project in native C++, based on a codebase from 2013-2014, which I now thanks to Claude Code are able to develop into a full fledged retro styled desktop media player with modular extensibility,  media service based archicture for implemening multiple sources of music discovery, playback and sharing.
+I will provide more info about the new, non HTML5 native C++ UI based replacement of retro-media-player in the coming week, with plans for an alpha version Q2 2026.
+Thanks for bearing in mind**

-Due to new restrictions imposed on the Spotify API in winter 2025-2026, we are working on switching to another music source, as the current build is now broken due to the API changes*
+**Update November, 28th 2025: Due to the new restrictions imposed on the Spotify API in winter 2025-2026, we are working on switching to another music source, as the current build is now broken due to the API changes**

 ![screencapture-oldify-buddhalow-2021-06-26-15_56_13](https://user-images.githubusercontent.com/5108695/123515294-196e5900-d697-11eb-9950-f61d0ff489b9.png)

 An open source music streaming front-end for modern streaming services that can resemble the look and feel of the 2000s versons music players (WMP9/10/11, Spotify v < 0.8).